MasoudMiM/websearch_duckduckGo/README.md

 Acknowledgement & Contributing
 ------------

-This interface is developed to provide a simple interface for the [DuckDuckGo API](https://github.com/deedy5/duckduckgo_search) and depends on it for working.
-However, I am not a developer for that API.
-Contributions are welcome!
+This interface is developed to provide a simple web app for the [DuckDuckGo API](https://github.com/deedy5/duckduckgo_search).
+Please note that I am currently not a developer for that API.
+Contributions are welcome.
+Feel free to make a pull resuest.